This post may contain affiliate links. Please read our disclosure policy.

 - 2 stalks celery cut into 1 inch pieces

-- 2 medium Russet Potatoes peeled and cut into 1 inch chunks
+- 2 medium russet potatoes peeled and cut into 1 inch chunks

 - 3 tablespoons flour

 - Add diced onions to the pot.
-Stir and cook for two or three minutes until softened, then add garlic for another minute.
+Stir and cook for 2-3 minutes or until softened, then add garlic for another minute.

 - Pour in beef stock, then add diced tomatoes (and the juice) Worcestershire sauce, Liquid Smoke, tomato paste, paprika, bay leaves, salt, pepper, and brown sugar.
 Add beef back into the pot.
 Stir to combine.
 Cover and simmer for about an hour to an hour and a half, or until meat is tender.

 - Add carrots, celery and potatoes, then cover and cook for an additional 30 minutes.
 Taste and adjust seasonings as needed.

-- Spoon 3 tablespoons of flour into a small bowl and add a few ladle fulls of the broth from the stew.
+- Optional, for thickening: Spoon 3 tablespoons of flour into a small bowl and add a few ladle fulls of the broth from the stew.
 Stir together with a fork until fully incorporated (no lumps) and stir into the pot to thicken the stew.
 Repeat if needed until desired thickness is reached.
 Do not add flour directly to the pot on it's own.

-- Serve hot with some nice fresh rolls.
-Sprinkle with minced parsley, if desired.
+- Garnish with minced parsley, if desired.